Learning Discrete Abstractions for Visual Rearrangement Tasks Using Vision-Guided Graph Coloring: Related Work

 \section{Related Work}

-In robotics, abstractions can provide compact, interpretable models that reduce the complexity of raw sensorimotor data, making long-horizon reasoning and planning both tractable and generalizable across tasks \cite{belta_symbolic_2007, konidaris_skills_2018}.
-Learning such abstractions directly from data remains an open challenge, and has motivated learning different abstraction representations.
+Abstractions play a central role in enabling long-horizon robot planning by compressing high-dimensional sensorimotor data into compact, structured representations \cite{belta_symbolic_2007, konidaris_skills_2018}.
+We organize prior work along two axes: the form of abstraction learned, and the assumptions made about state representation.

-\textbf{Higher-order abstractions:} The early foundational work of \cite{konidaris_skills_2018} sought to induce STRIPS-style symbolic rules from experience, but assumed object-centric state descriptions and perfect knowledge of action executability.
-More recently, \cite{silver_predicate_2025} extended this idea to learning expressive PDDL representations capable of capturing first-order logic, though their method likewise required object-centric states and known operator dynamics.
-In contrast, the work of \cite{asai_classical_2022} pioneered learning STRIPS-style abstractions directly from raw images, removing the need for predefined object models.
-However, their framework did not leverage action labels, which are readily available in robotics domains.
-Our approach builds on this direction by combining visual information with action-labeled transitions, enabling the discovery of structured abstractions tailored to rearrangement tasks.
+\textbf{Relational and predicate-level abstraction:} The foundational work of \cite{konidaris_skills_2018} learns STRIPS-style symbolic operators from skills, but assumes object-centric state descriptions and reliable action executability information.
+More recently,~\cite{silver_predicate_2025} extended this to learning expressive PDDL representations with first-order relational structure, again requiring structured object-level inputs and known operator semantics. \cite{shah_real_2025, paulius_long-horizon_2023} tackle related long-horizon planning problems by learning generalizable relational concepts and functional object-oriented representations, respectively — both of which similarly rely on rich semantic or object-level structure.
+In contrast, \cite{asai_classical_2022} pioneered learning STRIPS-style abstractions directly from raw images, removing the need for predefined object models.
+Our approach shares this image-based motivation but additionally incorporates action-labeled transitions, which are often readily available in robotic settings.